EnesErten/DataStructures-Algorithms/README.md

-DataStructures-Algorithms the fundemental codes inspired from the Mastering Algorithms with C book you can simply build adn run program in Linux OS
+DataStructures-Algorithms the fundemental codes inspired from the Mastering Algorithms with C book you can simply build and run program in Linux OS